Cicada-33-01/MahaTTS-Hindi-inference-using-docker/README.md

-# Text-to-Speech Inference with Docker
+# Hindi Text-to-Speech Inference with Docker

 This project uses a pre-trained TTS (Text-to-Speech) model to generate audio from text input based on a reference speaker.
 The setup is containerized using Docker to handle all dependencies seamlessly.